Delaware Nonprofit Corporation

 How much does it cost to register a non-profit in Delaware?

 The state charges a filing fee of $109 for nonprofit formation.
 There’s also a $9 per page fee if additional pages are needed.
-When we file your Delaware Nonprofit, we add an extra page to include 501 language, so state fees total $118.
+(When we file your Delaware Nonprofit, we add an extra page to include 501 language, so state fees total $118.)
+If you form your nonprofit yourself, keep in mind you’ll also have an ongoing filing fee of $25 per year for your annual report, plus any potential registered agent fees.

 With our low $45 filing fee and best-price-in-the-state $29/year registered agent service, you’ll pay just $192 out the door when you hire us to form your Delaware Nonprofit!